upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-web/index.rst

 Copy the sketch, paste it into the Arduino IDE, go to `Tools`, select your board and the correct COM port, then click the upload button.

+To learn about how to flash the code on the NPG Lite Board, checkout:

+.. only:: html

+   .. grid:: 1 2 2 1
+      :margin: 4 4 0 0
+      :gutter: 2

+      .. grid-item-card:: NPG Lite Flasher
+         :text-align: center
+         :link: npg-lite-flasher
+         :link-type: ref

 Opening Chords-web
 *******************